To participate in the conference, follow these three simple steps:

 The Opening Ceremony will feature the Keynote Lecture by Metropolitan Kallistos (Ware) of Diokleia and will start at 18:30 at the National Theatre (address: Strada Agatha Bârsescu nr.
 18, Iași 700074, Romania).
 The Metropolitan Cathedral and the National Theatre of Iasi are a ten-minute walk (700 m) from the Unirii (Union) Square.
 The Conference will close in the evening of Saturday, January 12.
 All conference attendees are also invited to attend the Sunday Liturgy at the Metropolitan Cathedral.

 Conference Start/ End Dates & Times.
-Out-of-town conference attendees are advised to arrive before 15:30 on January 9, 2019 and depart at any convenient time on Sunday, January 13, 2019.
-In addition, optional excursions to the Bukovina region monasteries will be offered in the afternoon of the 13th.
-You should plan to stay for an extra night, departing on the 14th, if you wish to visit the monasteries.
+Out-of-town conference attendees are advised to arrive before 15:30 on 9 January 2019 and depart at any convenient time on or after Sunday, 13 January 2019.
+If you wish to take part in any of the two optional excursions, you should plan to arrive on January 8 and depart on January 14.

 Airport transfers.
 Taxi from the airport to the Union Square (Piata Unirii) hotels is €8-10 (35 lei) and takes about 5-7 minutes.
 The following taxi companies are authorized to provide service from the airport: Lux, Parma, Delta, Euro, and RVR.
 The taxi cabs wait outside the terminal.
 They do not need to be reserved in advance.
 In addition, Bus #50 provides regular service to Piata Unirii, where the hotels are located.
 The bus ticket can be bought inside the bus and costs €0.65 (3 lei).
 There is approximately one bus per hour.
 For the bus schedule, click here.